-See paragraph 28 (Financial arrangements on withdrawal, suspension or other interruption) for more information about fees, refunds and access to funding if you are withdrawn or suspended.
-If you are on an NHS professional course, you will need to notify the NHS Bursaries Office, see paragraph 28.2.
+See paragraph 28 (Financial arrangements on withdrawal or suspension) for more information about fees, refunds and access to funding if you if you are withdrawn or suspended.
+If you are on an NHS professional course, you will need to notify the NHS Bursaries Office, see paragraph 28.3.

-7.7 Fitness to practise appeals: You may appeal against a decision made or a penalty applied under the Fitness to Practise Procedure by emailing appeals@bournemouth. ac.uk within 10 working days of the letter confirming the outcome.
+7 Fitness to practise appeals: You may appeal against a decision made or a penalty applied under the Fitness to Practise Procedure by emailing appeals@bournemouth. ac.uk within 10 working days of the letter confirming the outcome.
 You must explain why you are appealing.